TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     qemu_extra_opts:

-        This allows you to specify additional qemu cmdline arguments, this string (if set) will be appended to the end of the qemu cmdline.
+        This allows you to specify additional qemu command line arguments.
+        When set this string will be appended to the end of the qemu command line.
 It is intended for debugging and not for general use.

         type: string (space-separated options for qemu)
-        vmtype: KVM
+        vmtype: kvm
         listable: no
         create: yes
         update: yes